JohnKun136NVCP/JohnKunWebsite/README.md

 # My blogs (Spanish, English, Japanese)
 -  Hatsune Miku (Not a hologram).
 -  IDS Port Mirror Project.
+-  PyMailCat: Designing a Graphical Interface for Sending Emails in Python.

 Of course about once of hobbies is waching anime so website's theme is anime.